-The SIGs will work together for 18–24 months, and potentially longer if the collaborative activities prove to be a productive approach to advancing prevention research at the NIH.
+The SIGs work together over several years to identify and develop collaborative activities for advancing prevention research at the NIH.

 Please note that these groups are open to federal employees only.

 - Screening in Adults